 part-time can often be the preferred option already.
 For tasks like desk research, phone research, data entry and report writing or presentation development, this can work well.

 Permanent employees are also increasingly given access to the perk of taking days each week or month to get strategic projects done from home.
-Working from home is something we will all have to get comfortable with within the coming months.
+Working from home is something we will all have to get comfortable with.

 Here are some things to think about to help you be as productive as possible.

 Self-preparation: act as if you’re going into the office

 When you start the day in your home office, be sure to stick to your routine as closely as possible, so you are in the right frame of mind.
 Get ready as usual, eat your breakfast and drink your coffee.
 Work attire is of course not necessary but change out of your nightwear!
 Be sure to take your tea breaks and perhaps take a short walk to re-energise over your lunch break.

 Environment: set up your space to mirror your office environment

 You will need an excellent space to work in that feels as close to your usual office environment as possible.
 Utilise a desk, table or flat surface for your laptop and files and clear the area from any distractions.
 Try to avoid using your bed or the sofa and choose a dining table chair instead!